-The edX Guide for Students is created using RST files and Sphinx.
+The Open edX Learner's Guide is created using RST files and Sphinx.
 You, the user community, can help update and revise this documentation project on GitHub:

 '''

-https://github.com/edx/edx-platform/docs/en_us/data/source
+https://github.com/edx/edx-platform/docs/en_us/open_edx_students/source

 '''

 To suggest a revision, fork the project, make changes in your fork, and submit a pull request back to the original project: this is known as the GitHub Flow.

 All pull requests need approval from edX.
 For more information, contact edX at docs@edx.org.

-1.3 Preface
+1.3 Other edX Resources